First off, you might be wondering, what on Earth is Vaginal/Yoni Steaming?

 What does yoni mean?
 What’s the difference between vagina and yoni?

-Yoni is a Sanskrit word for vulva and means feminine power/source of life.
+Yoni is a Sanskrit word for vulva and means sacred gateway with reverence for feminine power/source of life.
 Vagina is a Latin word meaning sheath (yes, for a sword ).

 Clearly yoni is Kitara’s preferred word choice.
-However, you might still see us use of vagina.
+However, you might still see us use vagina.
 It’s only because vagina remains easier for more people to understand at this time.
-However, Kitara hopes to help make yoni and its glorious celebration of the vulva our culture’s word for the future!
+However, on our journey we at Kitara hope to bring greater reverence, truth, and expansion to the words and language we choose.

 Are there times NOT to steam?
 YES.
 Major contraindications/ times when steaming is to be avoided are: 1) during pregnancy (steam opens the cervix), 2) during bleed/period (steam increases blood flow), 3) between ovulation and bleed when trying to conceive, 4) if experiencing spontaneous bleeding/ bleeding in-between periods.